Origin Story and Subsequent Goings-On

 Gert frees up more time.

-First investor!
+First Project Elpis investor!
 Feels amazing.
 The prototype machine will be called “Patricia.”

-A crowdsourcing effort launches and immediately fizzles — will revisit in the future.
+A crowdsourcing effort launches and immediately fizzles — will revisit in future.

-A European Commission (EC) grant application was deferred — a mistake in hindsight.
+A European Commission (EC) grant application is deferred — likely a mistake in hindsight.

-Applying to the Big if True Science Accelerator (UK, DE) and The Creative Destruction Lab (CA).
+Applied to the Big if True Science Accelerator (UK, DE) — not accepted — and The Creative Destruction Lab (CA) — partially accepted.